michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 28. For in him we live, and are moved, and are; as also one of your sages hath said, From him is our descent.

-29. Men, therefore, whose descent is from Aloha, should not think that gold or silver or stone sculptured by the art and skill of man is like the Divinity.Alohutha.
+29. Men, therefore, whose descent is from Aloha, should not think that gold or silver or stone sculptured by the art and skill of man is like the Divinity.

 30. For the times of error Aloha hath made to pass away; and in this time he commandeth all men, that every man in every place should repent;